AIVirtualDoctor/nft-lending-sdk-docs/network-config/explore-network-config.md

 import { TypeNetworkDetails } from "@nftsafe/sdk";

-// It will provide you below all for all sdk supported chains type TypeNetworkDetails =
+// It will provide you below all the details for all sdk supported chains type TypeNetworkDetails =
 {
     chainid: {